-The postcard image of Florida, the cities in South Florida are home to some of the state’s most famous natural landscapes.
+The postcard-perfect image of Florida, cities in South Florida are home to some of the state’s most famous natural landscapes.
 Boasting a year-round tropical climate, South Florida offers a vibrant mix of outdoor attractions where you can spend your days both in and out of the sparkling blue waters.
 Whether you want to snorkel past colorful schools of fish or pay a visit to Hemingway’s former home, here are 15 of the best things to do in South Florida.

 One of the most visually stunning parks in South Florida, John Pennekamp Coral Reef State Park in Key Largo is also consistently ranked one of the most exciting snorkeling spots in Florida.
 Boasting 178 square miles lined with vibrant coral reefs, tropical fish, and coral formations, it is the only living reef in the United States.
 Here visitors can spend a day swimming through its picturesque waters and discover the vast array of diverse underwater marine life.

 A quintessential South Florida experience, a trip to Everglades National Park offers visitors the chance to see some of the state’s most diverse wildlife in their natural habitat.
 Take a day trip to this natural wonder and observe the preservation of the area’s natural ecosystem, where thrilling airboat rides whisks visitors through the swampy grasslands to watch as alligators pop up to the surface.
 Explore the well-trodden Anhinga Trail, walk along the Shark Valley footpath, or visit the Mahogany Hammock boardwalk to discover the park’s array of outdoor adventures.